SQream/sqream_docs/guides/features/access_control.rst

    GRANT my_group TO my_user;

-To manage object permissions like databases and tables, you would then grant permissions to the group-level role (see :ref:`the permissions table<permissions_table> below`.
+To manage object permissions like databases and tables, you would then grant permissions to the group-level role (see :ref:`the permissions table<permissions_table>` below.

 All member roles then inherit the permissions from the group.
 For example: